 Portable Hand-held Computers.

 Well, I'm still less-than-impressed with the hand-held portable industrial computers being marketed towards warehouse applications.
-The majority of my comments made on pages 218-222 still hold true.
+The majority of my comments made on pages 218-222 still hold true, but there have been some changes.

-Virtually all of the new models have adopted Windows CE/PocketPC as the operating system of choice though you'll still find DOS in some of the older models still being sold, and linux is available on some.
-With the continued growth of Windows CE in the hand-held area, I need to once again warn that the use of a stylus on a touch screen is not appropriate for warehouse environments.
+Virtually all of the new models have adopted Windows, Android, or Linux as the operating system though you'll still find DOS in some of the older models still being sold.
+Touch screens are much more common and the color screens are improved.
+I need to once again warn that the use of a stylus on a touch screen is not appropriate for warehouse environments.
 Make sure you make this message very clear to whomever is programming your devices.
 Don't assume that they know better than to program stylus requirements in their programs.

 The most significant--though not particularly useful--change recently with portable hand-held industrial computers is the incorporation of RFID readers.
 This is discussed in greater detail in the RFID update.
 Also, (as mentioned again below) most handheld computer vendors now have devices with voice technology capabilities.